 - Use breakout rooms on virtual conference calls.
 When you do large group video calls, you will find that some attendees are more interested in surfing off to corners of the internet with Facebook friends, breaking news and cute pictures of hedgehogs.
 To engage these defectors, split your call into small group breakout rooms where everyone has a chance to speak and be heard.

 - Play games together, often.
 Many games work in the online format.
 You can play everything from Pictionary to Bingo to Hangman to Hearts.
-Here is a list of Zoom meeting games.
+Here are lists of Zoom meeting games, Slack games, improv games and online game night ideas.

 If you use some of these team building techniques then you will notice an increase in happiness, engagement and productivity for your team.
 There are other benefits of team building too.